Vegetarian's Japan Guide

 DiDi

 DiDi is a Chinese car-hailing app.
-Its service was made available in 2018.
-After the app is downloaded, create an account, and you can start using it by entering your destination and pick-up location.
+Its service in Japan was made available in 2018.
+After the app is downloaded, create an account, and you can start using it right away by entering your destination and pick-up location.

 Grab

-Grab is a Signporiean car-hailing app.
-The platform partnered with Japan taxi (the company of Taxi GO), so you can use the app in Tokyo, Kyoto, Sapporo, Nagoya, and Okinawa if you are a Grab user.
+Grab is a Singaporean car-hailing app.
+The platform is partnered with Japan taxi (the company of Taxi GO), so you can use the app in Tokyo, Kyoto, Sapporo, Nagoya, and Okinawa if you are a Grab user.

 Fulcul

 Fulcul is an app that doesn’t require an account to be registered.
 All you need to do is shake your phone while using the app.
 This will send your location to the taxi drivers within 500m.
-When a taxi drives towards you, wave to it, and the driver will stop to pick you up.
+When a taxi driver approaches you, wave to it.
+The driver will stop to pick you up.

-The best thing is no pick-up fee is charged by Fulcul!
+The best thing is that there is no pick-up fee charged by Fulcul!

-Note as no account is created, please pay the taxi driver directly by cash or card (not always available).
+Note that as no account is created, please pay the taxi driver directly by cash or card (although this is not always available).

 Refer to Fulcul’s official website HERE for more information.